Understanding the Differences in Speed, Reliability, and Sustainability to Make the Smartest Choice for Your Household

 Network Latency and Gaming Performance

-Network latency, often referred to as “ping,” is another critical metric, especially if you have dedicated gamers under your roof.
-Latency measures the precise milliseconds it takes for a data packet to travel from your computer to a remote server and back again.
-Because fiber transmits data using the speed of light, its latency is incredibly low.
-Cable relies on electrical resistance, which inherently introduces more delay and frustrating lag during competitive matches.
+Network latency, commonly referred to as “ping,” is another critical metric you cannot afford to ignore, especially if you have dedicated gamers under your roof.
+Latency measures the precise milliseconds it takes for a single data packet to travel from your computer to a remote provider server and back again.
+If you frequently wonder, “Is fiber internet better for gaming?” the answer is a resounding yes.

 Reliability and Weather Resistance